Old Brompton Road

 The junction connecting Old Brompton Road and Pelham Street, outside South Kensington Underground station.

 Old Brompton Road is a major street in the South Kensington district of The Royal Borough of Kensington and Chelsea, London.

 It starts from South Kensington Underground station and runs south-west, through a mainly residential area, until it reaches West Brompton and the area around Earl's Court tube station.
 It runs through the SW5 and SW7 postcodes.

-There are several 5-star hotels and upmarket shops along the road.
-One of the most famous auction houses in the world, Christie's, was located near the eastern end of the road at number 85.
+There are several five-star hotels and upmarket shops along the road.
+One of the most famous auction houses in the world, Christie's, was previously located near the eastern end of the road at No. 85.